Cuauhtlatoatzin/indigenous-peoples-history/mountains.md

 >
 > Our mountain, təqʷuʔmaʔ/təqʷuʔbəd, for example, was renamed after a Rear Admiral in the British Royal Navy. ...
 We most often refer to her today as təqʷuʔmaʔ/təqʷuʔbəd, though we recognize and respect the many names our tribal relatives have given her throughout history.

 [Puyallup Tribe [txʷǝlšucid].
 About Twulshootseed.
 Puyallup Tribal Language Program.
-Retreived March 19, 2021 from https://www.puyalluptriballanguage.org/about/](https://www.puyalluptriballanguage.org/about/)
+Retrieved March 19, 2021 from https://www.puyalluptriballanguage.org/about/](https://www.puyalluptriballanguage.org/about/)

 > The names for Lushootseed varies between the tribes.
 They include:
 >